University of Cincinnati: Athletics

 The university competes in 19 Division I (NCAA) sports, and its athletics teams are known as the "Bearcats".
-Since July 1, 2013, they have been members of the American Athletic Conference (The American).
-They were previously members of the Big East Conference, Conference USA (of which they were a founding member), the Great Midwest Conference, the Metro Conference, and the Mid-American Conference, among others.
+Since July 1, 2023, have been members of the Big 12 Conference.
+They were previously members of the American Athletic Conference (The American), Big East Conference, Conference USA (of which they were a founding member), the Great Midwest Conference, the Metro Conference, and the Mid-American Conference, among others.

 The university hosts various club sports, some of which are distinguished as Club Varsity.
 Some include the Bearcat hockey team and the club rowing team, which produced 2000 and 2004 Olympian Kelly Salchow.

 Notable Cincinnati Bearcats athletes include Sandy Koufax, Miller Huggins, Oscar Robertson, Jack Twyman, Omar Cummings, Kenyon Martin, Travis Kelce, Jason Kelce, Mary Wineberg and Tony Trabert.

 National championships

 The university has four individual and six team championships.
 The Bearcats won the NCAA Men's Division I Basketball Championship in 1961 and 1962, both times against the Ohio State Buckeyes.
 Charles Keating won the 1946 200-meter butterfly national title for UC as a member of the men's swimming team, and, most recently, Josh Schneider did the same in the 50 yd freestyle in 2010.
 In women's diving, Pat Evans (3 m dive – 1989) and Becky Ruehl (10 m dive – 1996) have brought home titles for the Bearcats.
-The UC Dance Team has won four National Championships from 2004 through 2006 and again in 2009.
+The UC dance team has won four National Championships from 2004 through 2006 and again in 2009.
 They are the first team in UC history to capture three consecutive national titles.
 They remain one of the top dance programs in the country and are the winningest team in University of Cincinnati history.
 In 2009 the dance team was also selected to represent the United States in the first world dance championships where they won the gold medal in all three dance categories.

 Athletic facilities

-All of the athletic facilities (with the exception of Fifth Third Arena and UC Baseball Stadium) are open 24/7 for student use.
+All of the athletic facilities, with the exception of Fifth Third Arena and UC Baseball Stadium, are open 24/7 for student use.